Online data assimilation in distributionally robust optimization: Problem Description

-The above approximation of $\prob$, also known as the \textit{sample-average estimate}, makes $\hat{J}_{\delta}$ easy to compute.
+\textit{Certificate design via DRO theory:} To design a certificate $\hat{J}_{n}(\hat{\vect{x}})$ for a given data-driven solution $\hat{\vect{x}}$, one can first use the data set $\hat{\Xi}_{n}$ from $\prob$ to estimate an empirical distribution, $\hat{\prob}^n$, and let ${\mathbb{E}_{\mathbb{\hat{P}^{\it n}}} [f(\hat{\vect{x}},\xi)] }$ be the candidate certificate for the performance guarantee~\eqref{eq:perfgua}.
 However, such certificate only results in an approximation of the out-of-sample performance if $\prob$ is unknown and~\eqref{eq:perfgua} cannot be guaranteed in probability.
-Following~\cite{AC-JC:17,PME-DK:17}, we are to determine an \textit{ambiguity set} $\mathcal{\hat{P}}_n$ containing all the possible probability distributions supported on $\mathcal{Z} \subseteq \real^m$ that can generate $\hat{\Xi}_{n}$ with high confidence.
+Following~\cite{AC-JC:17-allerton,PME-DK:17}, we are to determine an \textit{ambiguity set} $\mathcal{\hat{P}}_n$ containing all the possible probability distributions supported on $\mathcal{Z} \subseteq \real^m$ that can generate $\hat{\Xi}_{n}$ with high confidence.
 Then with the given feasible solution $\hat{\vect{x}}$, it is plausible to consider the worst-case expectation of the out-of-sample performance for all distributions contained in $\mathcal{\hat{P}}_n$.
 Such worst-case distribution offers an upper bound for the out-of-sample performance with high probability.